markjprice/cs10dotnet6/docs/errata/errata.md

 > Thanks to [Hoshyar Karimi](https://github.com/HoshyarKarimi) for raising this [issue on 1 June 2022](https://github.com/markjprice/cs10dotnet6/issues/73)

+> Thanks to Dylan Sclanders for raising a related issue about losing changes to the database file if you choose to **Copy always** which will later cause exceptions to be thrown.

 After step 7, steps 8 to 10 are only needed for SQLite and its `Northwind.db` file if you are running the project using Visual Studio 2022.